List of Veep characters: Richard Splett

 An amiable, if not always completely competent, campaign aide who fills in for Gary during Selina's book tour, later becoming Amy's assistant on Selina's presidential campaign, and then briefly Jonah's personal assistant.
 Splett is cheerful and often the butt of jokes.
-In Season 5, Selina promotes Richard after discovering he has a doctorate in electoral law.
+In Season 5, Selina promotes Richard after discovering that one of his doctorates is in political science with a concentration in electoral law (the other is in veterinary medicine).
 As part of Richard's promotion, Jonah becomes his assistant.
 When Jonah is elected to Congress, Richard becomes his chief of staff.
 Richard makes many allusions to his blog, splettnet.net.
 After losing the presidency, Selina hires him to be her chief of staff for the Meyer Fund.
 In season 6, he serves as a sperm donor to Catherine and Marjorie in the conception of their son, also called Richard.
 Over the course of season 7, Splett meteorically rises in his political career, serving as the mayor of Lurlene, Iowa (his hometown), Lieutenant Governor and Governor of Iowa and US Secretary of Agriculture under Meyer, before being elected President in 2040 (Seasons 4–7; recurring Season 3).